peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

     public static bool IsCanonical(
         PeterO.Numbers.EDecimal ed);

-Returns whether the given arbitrary-precision number object is in a canonical form.
+Returns whether the specified arbitrary-precision number object is in a canonical form.
 For the current version of EDecimal, all EDecimal objects are in a canonical form.

 <b>Parameters:</b>